1872 Amik earthquake: Impact

 Extreme damage was reported around the now drained Lake Amik.
 The worst damage occurred in the Kumlu district in Hatay Province.
 The towns of Samandağ, Fatikli and Altınözü suffered great devastation.
 An estimated 1,800 people were killed.
 A maximum intensity of XI (Catastrophic) was assigned in Samandağ.

 Approximately 40 seconds of extreme shaking was sufficient to destroy 1,960 of the 3,003 homes and kill 500 residents.
 A further 894 homes suffered serious damage.
 More than 5,000 commercial buildings were destroyed with only a few hundred left intact.
 A Greek cathedral and American Protestant church collapsed, killing four.
 City gates fell to the ground.

 At least 38 villages outside the city were obliterated.
 In Suaidya, 2,150 homes collapsed and 300 people died.
-At least 170 were killed and 187 others were injured in Qaramut.
-The town lost 3,552 homes during the quake.
+At least 170 were killed, 187 others were injured and 3,552 homes were destroyed in Qaramut.
 Another 300 people died in Qilliq and the town was completely destroyed.
 The ground at Qilliq fissured and erupted yellow sand during liquefaction.
 Along the eastern slopes of the Amik Valley, the ground was displaced and surface ruptures ripped through the valley.

 In Aleppo, an estimated 100 houses collapsed or were damaged.
 Seven residents lost their lives and three were injured.
 Many bridges also suffered damage.
 The earthquake was felt in Beirut, Rhodes, and Damascus.
 Shaking was not felt in Egypt, but over a wide area from Rhodes to Diyarbakir and from Konya to Gaza.

 Along the coast of southern Turkey, a tsunami was reported, flooding the coast of Suaidiya.
 The tsunami reported inundated 2 km inland.
 In a 2003 study, tsunami experts from Tohoku University, Middle East Technical University and the National Observatory of Athens found a tsunami deposit that corresponded to 1872.